richarddubay/coe-training/lesson-5-server/lesson-5.1-server-setup/lesson.md

 - Nodemon uses `ts-node` under the hood, so we have to go ahead and install that too.
 - `npm i --save-dev ts-node`.

+**Side Note**: Another potential package we could use here is TSX (https://tsx.is/getting-started) instead of the `nodemon` and `ts-node` combo.
+Works basically the same way.

 ### Hello World

 Now that we have all the things installed (I think), let's get started creating our Hello World endpoint.